QtExcel/Qxlnt/BuildEnv.md

 Qt 5.10.1, QMake version 3.1
 ```

-- Success to build.
-Qxlnt.test is perfect!
-No fault. :smiley:
+- Success to build. :smiley:
+- Success to run hello world. :smiley:
+- Qxlnt.test has problems. :rage:
 - If you use gcc on Windows, Use MSYS2 instead of MingW.

 ## Case 4